 Alessandro is the lead sommelier at the private and group tastings at Rimessa Roscioli.
 He started his career 25 years ago after being invited to a wine harvest party.
 Anyone else relate to that, or is it just me?
 His esteemed partner-in-crime is bubbly Lindsay, a Michigan native, who after experiencing a wine tasting, was hooked by the culture and art of Italian wine and thus started her career.

 Walking into the newly opened Rimessa Roscioli, I posed the question, “Am I in a friends dining room or a cozy tasting room?”
 The walls are lined with books about wine, food, and Italian travel.
 Scattered among the books are wine bottles and wine gear.
 For the opposite wall they’ve chosen maps of Italian wine regions, the purest form of art out there in my humble opinion.

-7 Steps to Becoming your own Sommelier
+Seven Steps to Becoming a Sommelier

 If you’ve ever done a wine tasting, you’ll be familiar with the sometimes intimidating, never clear, and usually comical ways sommeliers describe wine.
 Alessandro, who had us laughing the entire evening (and no, it wasn’t just because of the eight wines) said something that will surely resonate with you:

 “Sommeliers aren’t necessary.
 You know the flavors, so trust yourself.”

 With these few words and eight glasses later, I felt like he had given me a new lease on life with the knowledge and confidence to describe and pair wine.
 In just a few easy steps, this is how the Rimessa Roscioli wine tasting in Rome taught me how to be my own sommelier.